Israel plans to retake Gaza City, escalating the war with Hamas and fueling worries for hostages

 The United Nations and independent experts view the ministry’s figures as the most reliable estimate of casualties.
 Israel has disputed them without offering a toll of its own.

-“This is exactly what Hamas wanted: for Israel to be mired on the ground with no purpose, without defining the day‑after picture, in a pointless occupation that no one understands where it is leading,” he said in a statement on X.

-Hamas official Osama Hamdan told Al Jazeera on Thursday that the group would view Netanyahu’s proposal of an Arab-led force in post-war Gaza as linked to Israel.
-He warned it could further “plunge the region into new trouble.”

-Shurafa reported from Deir al-Balah, Gaza Strip, and Krauss from Ottawa, Ontario.
-Associated Press writer Danica Kirka in London contributed.
+Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
+Associated Press writers Danica Kirka in London, Joseph Krauss in Ottawa, Ontario, and Fanny Brodersen in Berlin contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war